faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/mormon_dot_org_why_dont_mormons_have_paid_clergy.md

+---
-# Why don't Mormons have paid clergy page removed
+title: "Why don't Mormons have paid clergy page removed"
+permalink: /why-dont-mormons-have-paid-clergy-page-removed/
+doctype: snippet
+layout: page
+---

 mormon.org used to have a page entitled "Why don't Mormons have paid clergy?"